 Vaginismus may encourage couples to explore new means of pleasure when penetration is off the table.
 We recommend our sister company Tickle Kitty for unique adult toys that don’t involve penetration, such as vibrators or clitoral air stimulators.
-Foreplay, clitoral stimulation, and adult products can further be enhanced by our GoLove CBD Lube, resulting in increased sexual satisfaction, intimacy, and climax for both partners.
+Foreplay and clitoral stimulation can further be enhanced by our GoLove CBD Intimate Serum, resulting in increased sexual satisfaction, intimacy, and climax for both partners.

 CBD for Vaginismus Relief

-We recommend liberally massaging GoLove CBD Lube around the vulva and vagina before partnered sex, masturbation, pelvic exams, dilator therapy, etc. Wait 15 minutes for the CBD to fully enter the bloodstream and provide the desired effects.
+We recommend liberally massaging GoLove CBD Intimate Serum around the labia and vulva before partnered sex, masturbation, pelvic exams, dilator therapy, etc. Wait 15 minutes for the full effects of the CBD provide the desired effects.